Obstruction Theory for Bigraded Differential Algebras

-A bicomplex morphism is a quasi-isomorphism if it induces an isomorphism on both Bott-Chern and Aeppli cohomology.
+A bicomplex morphism is said to be a quasi-isomorphism if it induces an isomorphism on both Bott-Chern and Aeppli cohomology.
 A bicomplex is said to be contractible if its Bott-Chern and Aeppli cohomology vanish.
 Every contractible bicomplex is a direct sum of squares:

-Every bicomplex is a direct sum of squares and zig-zags (\cite{stelzig2021structure}\cite{khovanov2020faithful}), see \Cref{tensor-product} for depictions of zig-zags.
-The zig-zag part of the direct sum decomposition can be recovered from cohomology--the zig-zag part is (non-canonically) isomorphic to $H_{\widetilde{A}}+H_{BC}$ and $H_{A}+H_{\widetilde{BC}}$.
+More generally every bicomplex is a direct sum of squares and zig-zags (\cite{stelzig2021structure}\cite{khovanov2020faithful}), see \Cref{tensor-product} for depictions of zig-zags.
+The zig-zag part of the direct sum decomposition can be recovered from cohomology--the zig-zag part is (non-canonically) isomorphic to $H_{\widetilde{A}}+H_{BC}$ and $H_{A}+H_{\widetilde{BC}}$, with induced differentials.

 A bicomplex is said to be minimal if $\del\delbar=0$.
 A minimal model of a bicomplex is a minimal bicomplex quasi-isomorphic to it.
 Any two minimal models are isomorphic.
 In fact, the minimal model of a bicomplex is isomorphic to the zig-zag part of the aformentioned decomposition.